siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 # 12. Dielectric-Style Derivation of the Loaded-Branch Law

-Standard dielectric slowing is the template used here.
-In dielectric propagation, electromagnetic transport is slowed by field interaction with a response field carried by matter.
-The fringe-delay test applies that same electromagnetic loading logic to the simplest unbound case: two coherent light fields fully overlapping in vacuum.
+In a dielectric, electromagnetic transport is slowed because a given through flux is carried on a larger total energy density through interaction with the response field of matter.
+The fringe-delay test applies that same electromagnetic loading effect to the simplest unbound case: two coherent light fields fully overlapping in vacuum.

 The beam splitter itself is not the loading mechanism.
 It only prepares the